-I was at a really great military spouse event on Wednesday (thanks, USO!) and someone mentioned that BAH doesn’t always cover the cost of housing.
+I was at a really great military spouse event a few years ago and someone mentioned that BAH doesn’t always cover the cost of housing.
 It’s true that a lot of military families spend more than their BAH on housing.
 I hear things like this all the time, something along the lines of “I don’t know who makes up these numbers” or “BAH isn’t enough” or “they keep cutting BAH even while housing costs have gone up.”
 And it’s absolutely true that in many markets, BAH isn’t going to cover the housing that folks want to live in.
 But as I listened to this discussion, I realized that the problem isn’t that the numbers are made up (they’re not,) or that BAH isn’t “enough” (it does exactly what it is supposed to do), or that BAH drops while housing costs increase (yes, there has been a tiny cut to BAH overall, but not enough to create this widespread problem.)
-The problem is that the BAH housing allowance are based on an outdated concept of the size and type of housing a military family is “supposed” to occupy.
+The problem is that the BAH housing allowance is based on an outdated concept of the size and type of housing a military family is “supposed” to occupy.

 How BAH is Calculated